af4092/Login-Load-Data-Swing-Desktop-Application/README.md

 ## [Implementation](https://github.com/af4092/Login-Load-Data-Swing-Desktop-Application/tree/main/Login/src)

-- Following is a complete example that demonstrates connecting to a database, executing a simple query, and processing the query result with JDBC.
-The program connects to a local MySQL database and displays the students whose last name is Smith.

 - Demo Run, which shows the main Login view.
 In the UI User name and Password is entered, and if Username and Password matches window displays "Login Successful" message, otherwise it displays "Wrong Password" message:

 ![image](https://user-images.githubusercontent.com/24220136/223287669-af34fd7d-7635-4454-b724-7d02d21e0c28.png)